zia-ai/humanfirst-module/humanfirst/README.md

-# 🚀 HumanFirst SDK (`humanfirst-module`)
+# 🚀 HumanFirst SDK (humanfirst-module)

+---
-The **HumanFirst SDK (`humanfirst-module`)** is a Python package that simplifies the integration and interaction with the [HumanFirst platform](https://www.humanfirst.ai/) - It is a no-code tool specializing in Data Engineering, Prompt Engineering, Context Engineering, Conversational AI and NLU.
+The **HumanFirst SDK (humanfirst-module)** is a Python package that simplifies the integration and interaction with the [HumanFirst platform](https://www.humanfirst.ai/) - It is a no-code tool specializing in Data Engineering, Prompt Engineering, Context Engineering, Conversational AI and NLU.

 SDK provides a set of tools, helper classes, and API methods to streamline working with the **HumanFirst JSON format**, **API endpoints**, and **Secure authorization**.

+---

 ## 🎯 Key Features
-* **HumanFirst Objects (HFObjects)**: Helper classes to describe, validate, and manipulate the core data structures used in the HumanFirst platform.
+* **HumanFirst Objects**: Helper classes to describe, validate, and manipulate the core data structures used in the HumanFirst platform.
 * **HumanFirst APIs**: A streamlined way to interact with the HumanFirst APIs for managing datasets, labels, prompts, pipelines and more.
 * **Secure Authorization**: Simplified handling of secure API authentication and token management.

+---

 ## 📦 Installation